Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 </project>
 ```
+#### Set properties for event handler projects (OPTIONAL)
+If you are going to create an event handler project set the following properties (i.e. not needed if you are just
+creating a project for a Java ReST API client).

 Tell the event app where the Active MQ server is running so it knows where to listen for events, this is done
 in the `src/main/resources/application.properties` configuration file.
 Remember, the Active MQ server is started